borismus/webvr-boilerplate/README.md

 All configuration is done through the global `window.WebVRConfig` object.
 You can use the following properties:

-`FORCE_DISTORTION` (Boolean): Set this to `true` to enable barrel distortion for cardboard devices, even if the device has unknown display properties.
+- `FORCE_DISTORTION` (Boolean): Set this to `true` to enable barrel distortion for cardboard devices, even if the device has unknown display properties.

-`PREVENT_DISTORTION` (Boolean): Set this to `true` to prevent barrel distortion for cardboard devices, even if it is a known device.
+- `PREVENT_DISTORTION` (Boolean): Set this to `true` to prevent barrel distortion for cardboard devices, even if it is a known device.
 Do this if you encounter issues with barrel distortion on cardboard devices.

-`DISTORTION_BGCOLOR` (Object): Use this to change the background color used in the barrel distortion shader pass (cardboard devices).
+- `DISTORTION_BGCOLOR` (Object): Use this to change the background color used in the barrel distortion shader pass (cardboard devices).
 Pass an object with `x`, `y`, `z` and `w` properties (type number, ranged 0..1).

+Here is an example of WebVRConfig usage:

     WebVRConfig = {
       // Forces cardboard distortion in VR mode.